 Some iOS 13 users are reporting abnormal battery drain after moving from up from iOS 12.
 Battery life issues can be tricky to fix, but there are some steps you should take before getting in contact with customer service.

-iOS 13 went through extensive beta testing, but issues have unsurprisingly slipped through the cracks.
-One of the issues plaguing early adopters is faster-than-normal battery drain.
-Battery life issues are extremely common after new iOS releases so the complaints don’t come as much of a surprise.
+One of the issues plaguing iOS 13 users is faster-than-normal battery drain.
+Battery life issues are extremely common, particularly after new iOS releases, so the complaints don’t come as much of a surprise.

 Some of the issues might be related to hardware, but many others are probably related to software.
 In a lot of cases, it’s probably a rogue app or bad habits causing the issues.

-If you’re dealing with terrible battery drain, your first thought might be to downgrade back to iOS 12.
-That’s certainly an option, but you’ll lose access to iOS 13’s features and enhancements if you drop back down.
-Before you downgrade, you should try and alleviate the issues on your own.
+If you’re dealing with terrible battery drain, your first thought might be to downgrade to an older version of iOS 13.
+That’s certainly an option.
+That said, before you downgrade, you should try and alleviate the issues on your own.

 This guide will take you through fixes for bad iOS 13 battery life.
 These fixes have worked for us in the past and there’s a good chance they’ll get your issues sorted in a matter of minutes.